quan14/MathsNotesUCL/README.md

 ## Further Materials

 I do have more scanned notes and further materials like revision guides, papers and solutions.
-They are available at request, please contact me via email at kin.quan.10 (AT) ucl.ac.uk, if you are a UCL student then please use your UCL email address.
+They are available on request, please contact me via email at kin.quan.10 (AT) ucl.ac.uk, if you are a UCL student then please use your UCL email address.

 ## Acknowledgments